ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### Infrastructure

-The current inventory and architecture of HPCC's clusters and parallel storage systems is outlined [here](https://hpcc.ucr.edu/about/hardware/overview/).
+The current inventory and architecture of HPCC's clusters and parallel storage systems is [here](https://hpcc.ucr.edu/about/hardware/overview/).

 #### Facility description

-A facility description document for grant applications and related purposes is available [here](https://goo.gl/43eOwQ).
+A facility description document for grant applications and related purposes can be downloaded [here](https://goo.gl/43eOwQ).

 #### Contacts

-Information about the HPCC staff, helpdesk and adivsory boards is provided [here](https://hpcc.ucr.edu/about/overview/people/).
+Information about helpdesk, HPCC management and contact information is available [here](https://hpcc.ucr.edu/about/overview/people/).